Blended learning that works well but comes at a cost

 Chatterbug is an excellent way to learn Spanish, but there are also some other Spanish apps you can check out if it’s not your style.

 The French course follows a similar structure as the Spanish course but it focuses on important topics related to French, like the indefinite pronouns.
-There was a lot of availability for teachers too, which was awesome.
+There was a lot of availability for teachers too, which was convenient.
 I could take a class the same day or at any time I wanted the next day so you don’t have to book your class that far in advance.

 There are a few French learning apps out there that offer more extensive lessons, but Chatterbug is still an excellent choice.